nodejs/Release/GOVERNANCE.md

 * Schedule for all releases.
 * Contribution policy for the Release repository.
 * Conduct guidelines for the Working group.
+* Administration of Long Term Support policy for all releases.

 For the current list of WG members, see the project README.md.